Craft Ideas for Kids | Salt Dough Advent Spiral

-Remembering the spirals my children have walked in the past, we’re going to have a big candle in the centre from which the smaller ones are lit, but there really is no right or wrong way to do this.
-Some people add a new candle every day, which is very beautiful but not quite right for us.
+Remembering the spirals my children have walked at school festivals, we’re going to have a big candle in the centre from which the smaller ones are lit, but there really is no right or wrong way to do this.
+Some people add a new candle every day, which is very beautiful, but not quite right for us.
 Choose to do this in the way that resonates most for you and your family and it will be absolutely perfect.

 You will need: 2 cups of flour, 1 cup of salt, 1 cup of water, (Increase your quantities in order to have extra dough for making Christmas decorations or play dough), Mixing bowl and spoon, Candles

 1. Mix the flour, salt and water together in a bowl until a dough is formed.

 2. Bring the dough together with your hands and turn it out onto the table.

 3. Roll the dough into a long sausage shape.
 (Our amount of dough suddenly looks smaller as we cut off a chunk for the decorations we wanted to make).